Stoppedwumm-Studios/JSONCalcs/README.md

 ```

 ## Open files
-Download the batch file, then put it in the same path as your python script and set .jsoncalcs to open with that batch file
+Download the launcher.bat batch file, then put it in the same path as your python script and set .jsoncalcs to open with the launcher